 Instructions

-• OREO PREP: Take 8 whole cookies and blend in a high-powered blender or food processor until you have fine crumbs.
+• Take 8 whole Oreos and blend in a high-powered blender or food processor until you have fine crumbs.
 Pour into a bowl and set aside.

-• CREAM BUTTER AND SUGAR: Cut butter straight from the fridge into small cubes.
+• Cut butter straight from the fridge into small cubes.
 In a large bowl (or stand mixer fitted with whisk attachment) add in the cubed butter and brown sugar.
-Beat until completely combined and ultra creamy, about 3-4 minutes.
+Beat until completely combined and ultra creamy, about 3–4 minutes.

-• ADD REMAINING INGREDIENTS: Add in the egg and vanilla.
+• Add in egg and vanilla.
 Beat until combined.
-Add in the cornstarch, baking soda, salt, and cocoa powder.
-Beat until just combined, scraping down the sides with a spatula as needed.
-Add in the cake flourย (Read Note 4 first)ย and regular flour; beat until combined.
-Don't over-beat/mix the mixture.
-Add in the miniature and regular-sized chocolate chips.
-Fold the chips and cookies into the dough with a spatula.
+Add cornstarch, baking soda, salt, and cocoa powder.
+Beat until just combined, scraping the sides with a spatula as needed.
+Add in cake flour (see note 3 first) and regular flour; beat until combined.
+Don’t overbeat/mix the mixture.
+Add the mini and regular-sized chocolate chips.
+Fold the chips and Oreos into the dough with a spatula.
 Cover the bowl tightly and refrigerate for 45 minutes up to 2 hours.

-• FORM COOKIE BALLS: After chilling, remove the bowl from the fridge and form cookie dough balls.
+• After chilling, remove the bowl from the fridge and form cookie dough balls.
 Each ball should be just over 4 ounces (117 grams each).
-You should get 6 equal-sized balls from the dough.
-Roll into large balls and then generously roll the balls in the Oreo cookie crumbs until well coated.
+You should get 6 equal-sized balls.
+Roll into large balls, then generously roll the balls in the Oreo cookie crumbs until well coated.
 Set aside leftover crumbs for topping the cookies.
-Place cookie dough balls on a parchment-paper-lined sheet pan or plate and return to the fridge or freezer to chill for 15 more minutes.
+Place dough balls on a parchment-paper-lined sheet pan or plate and return to the fridge or freezer to chill for 15 more minutes.

-• FROSTING (See Note 4): Using a hand mixer, cream together the room-temperature butter and cream cheese on medium-high speed until completely smooth.
-Add in powdered sugar, vanilla extract, and salt.
+• Frosting (see note 4): Using a hand mixer, cream together the room-temperature butter and cream cheese on medium-high speed until completely smooth.
+Add powdered sugar, vanilla extract, and salt.
 With the mixer running at low speed, beat until well blended and smooth.
 Taste and adjust, adding a pinch more salt if needed or a touch more powdered sugar for a more firm/sweeter frosting.
 Transfer to a piping bag fitted with a 1M open star piping tip and generously pipe on each cookie.
 Alternatively, spread the frosting with a butter knife.

-• GARNISH: Sprinkle remaining cookie crumbs on top of the frosting, adding crumbs to desired preference.
+• Sprinkle remaining cookie crumbs on top of the frosting, adding crumbs to desired preference.
 Enjoy!

 Video